 Here is everything you need to know about National Apprenticeship Week 2021...

 What is National Apprenticeship Week?

-National Apprenticeship Week is a five-day celebration of apprenticeships in England.
-It’s organised by the National Apprenticeship Service, and this will be its 13th year.
+National Apprenticeship Week is a week-long celebration of apprenticeships in England.
+It’s organised by the National Apprenticeship Service, and this will be its 14th year.

 NAW brings together all characters from within the apprenticeship community - employers, training providers, apprentices and young people who are thinking of taking the apprenticeship path.

 Last year saw over 900 events occur during NAW.
 Although things may be different this year, NAW 2021 is still set to be a huge celebration of apprentices and in particular, how they have helped businesses adapt and build during a different year.